2019-ncovgroup/DrugWorkflows/google-drive.md

     n) No (default)
     y/n>
     ```
-  * IMPORTANT: Enter `n` if the thirdparty machine is headless:
+  * IMPORTANT: Enter `n` if the third party machine is headless:
     ```
     Remote config
     Use auto config?